thamywl/RepExp_PA1/Reproduceable_Research_Assignment_1.md

 ### 4) Imputing missing values
+Investigation suggest that the the measurements are taken at 288 intervals of 5 minutes everyday.
+The missing data does not come from sub intervals within a day, but come from a full 288 intervals of 8 separate days.
+This means that a total of 2304 missing data coming from 8 separate days of measurements at 288 intervals of 5 minutes.
+Given this information, we can safely conduct the following:
+1) Obtain the average steps per day per interval given the known data.
+2) Replace all missing data with the known average steps per day per interval.
+3) Save table with the updated data.

 ```r
 ## Checking the number of rows that have NA data and where they are located